ArisDG/stackstats/README.md

 The API supports caching, utilizing the `redis` framework for faster response times when making the same requests within a short period of time.

-It accepts two datetime format parameters ('`%Y-%m-%d %H:%M:%S`'), namely `since` and `until`, as input and retrieves data from the `StackExchange API`, calculates some statistics and reports them back to the user.
+It accepts two string parameters following a specific datetime format pattern ('`%Y-%m-%d %H:%M:%S`'), namely `since` and `until`, as input and retrieves data from the `StackExchange API`, calculates some statistics and reports them back to the user.